DanielCardonaRojas/verify/README.md

 ## Features

-- Completely extensible (create your own combinators, validator primatives, etc)
+- Completely extensible (create your own combinators, validator primitives, etc)
 - Flexible Verify is an extension based API (There is not single class created its all pure functions)
 - Customizable (Define you own error types) organize validators how ever you want
-- Plays well with bloc
+- Bloc friendly (See [examples](https://github.com/DanielCardonaRojas/verify/tree/master/example) for a concrete implementation)

 ## Usage